 Picture 2: This frame has already been tack welded together, using the jig.

-This is by no means an exhaustive guide on the building of Chopper frames.
-It does however give you a frame of reference for what must be done to build a Chopper frame.
+This is by no means an exhaustive guide to the building of chopper frames.
+It does however give you a frame of reference for what must be done to build a chopper frame.

 It's up to you now to take the first steps.
-Get your equipment, plans, and start building!
+Get your equipment and plans, and start building!